Academic Integrity: Home

 Fabrication involves inventing or counterfeiting information, i.e., creating results not obtained in a study or laboratory experiment.
 Falsification, on the other hand, involves deliberately altering or changing results to suit one’s needs in an experiment or other academic exercise.

-Collusion is the unauthorized collaboration on assessable work (written, oral or practical) with other people.
+Collusion is the unauthorized collaboration on work (written, oral, or practical) that should be done individually.